 Today, I'm thrilled to share with you a sensational low carb meatball recipe that not only tantalizes your taste buds but also aligns perfectly with a keto-friendly lifestyle... without any bread or added sugars.

 If you are looking for a low carb meatball recipe, you have found the right spot.
-We are going to use both ground pork and ground beef in these meatballs, mixed together with delicious spices, onions and sweet red peppers.
+We will use both ground pork and ground beef in these meatballs, mixed with delicious spices, onions and sweet red peppers.

 The quick answer is simple: they're just better this way.
 All pork meatballs tend to be a bit dense for my taste.
 All beef meatballs are overpowering with their beef flavor and sometimes can get overworked.
 When you combine the two, the outcome is a flavorful, juicy meatball.
 That's the best kind!